OmarWKH/assembler233/README.md

 # assembler233
 A simple assembler for a simple assembly language used for the CPU design project in KFUPM's ICS 233.
-Because I couldn't be bothered with assembling instructions by hand :D
+Because I couldn't be bothered with translating instructions by hand :D

 # Usage
 - Use the [online website](https://sleepy-falls-81898.herokuapp.com/).